Threemilestone Pre-School CIO

 No food provided

-- Threemilestone Pre-school is part of the Nipper's Nutrition Programme and has obtained the top Level 5 rating for promoting healthy eating an a healthy lifestyle.
+- Threemilestone Pre-school is part of the Healthy Under 5's Programme and has completed the programme promoting healthy eating an a healthy lifestyle.
 Allergies are taken into account when assessing children's dietary needs as indicated on children's registration form.
 All staff are made aware of any child's known allergy.
-From September 2017, we will be offering the full 30 hour free entitlement to parents who are eligible.
-We will therefore be providing a Lunch Club for children.
-We intend to give parents the option of providing their own packed lunch at a cost of £3.00 or Pre-school providing a packed lunch at a cost of £4.50.
-The packed lunches provided by us will be in line with the recommended guidelines issued by the Nippers Nutrition Programme of which we are members.
+We offer the full 30 hour free entitlement to parents who are eligible.
+We also provide a Lunch Club for children.
+Parents have the option of providing their own packed lunch at a cost of £3.00 or Pre-school providing a packed lunch at a cost of £4.50.
+The packed lunches provided by us will be in line with the recommended guidelines issued by the Healthy Under 5's Programme of which we are members.

 - Has provision